Should You Wash Your Hair Before Going To The Salon? Things To Know

-It is true that the stylist will want to work with clean, dry hair, but washing it too soon before the appointment can make things much harder and counterproductive.
+The stylist will indeed want to work with clean, dry hair, but washing it too soon before the appointment can make things much harder and counterproductive.

 This is especially true for women with much thicker hair.
 Women with thick hair might not be able to completely dry the hair before the scheduled appointment and this will leave moisture present in the hair.

-This is something that you will want to avoid because moisture makes creating a lasting updo difficult due to the fact that when the hair dries the volume and texture is going to change.
+This is something that you will want to avoid because moisture makes creating a lasting updo difficult because when the hair dries the volume and texture are going to change.